patrickarmengol/patrickarmengol.github.io/content/blog/python_learning_plan.md

 ## Goals

-Get gud.
+- get gud.

-I want to contribute to an open source project.
+- contribute to an open source project

-I want to build an app that will make something more convinient for me.
+- build something that makes some task I do more convenient

-I want to build a web app.
+- build something creative

-I want to land a job.
+- land a job

 ## How